argus-authz/load-testsuite/README.md

 ```

 ## Run with Docker
 This testsuite provides a Docker image for run the load tests.
-All the needed files are located in docker-scripts folder.
+All the needed files are located in _docker-scripts_ folder.
 First, build the new image:
 ```bash
 $ ./build-image.sh
 ```
-This create a new image, named _italiangrid/argus-load-testsuite_ in the host local image repository.
+This shell script creates a new docker image, named _italiangrid/argus-load-testsuite_ in the local image repository.
 Then run the container:
 ```bash
 $ docker run italiangrid/argus-load-testsuite:latest